cesarvr/blog/content/post/jenkins-container.md

 ![](https://raw.githubusercontent.com/cesarvr/cicd/master/img/nodejs-3.PNG)

-This is another advantage of pods is that containers running inside them can share resources, in the particular case of the Kubernetes Plugin, containers running inside share the same Jenkins ``workspace`` so they both can see the same folder.
+Another feature of the pods is that it offers to containers a shared context, in the particular case of the Kubernetes Plugin containers share the same Jenkins ``workspace`` so they perform Jenkins instructions in the same folder.

 This example we can see both containers collaborating: